nushell/nushell.github.io/book/installation.md

 #### Debian/Ubuntu

-You will need to install the "pkg-config" and "libssl-dev" package:
+You will need to install the "pkg-config", "build-essential" and "libssl-dev" package:

 @[code](@snippets/installation/install_pkg_config_libssl_dev.sh)